spacescan-io/docs/docs/guide/viewandupdatecat.md

 To view any CAT information.
 - Navigate to the [top tokens page](https://www.spacescan.io/xch/cat1/topTokens)
-- The rank of each CAT can be seen in this page by various timeperiod (1 day/ 1 Week/ 1 month/ 1 year)
+- The rank of each CAT can be seen in this page by various time period (1 day/ 1 Week/ 1 month/ 1 year)
 - Search the asset ID of your desire in the search box and hit enter.

 ![Top Tokens Search box](/img/updatecatinfodetails/search-catinfo.png)